rishi-menon/SnakeGame_CPP/README.md

 # SnakeGame_CPP
-Made a Snake game using OpenGl.It has more abstraction and is better organised than the BadSnake repository.
+Made a Snake game using OpenGl.
+The goal of the project was to practice OpenGl and to practice abstraction.